Yes. We offer the completion of Nexus Letters.

 Yes.
 Part of our mission is to help as many veterans as possible receive the benefits they deserve.
 Please contact us for more details.

 Yes.
-REE Medical, LLC is a licensed medical group.
+REE Medical is a licensed medical group.
 We do charge a fee, similar to the fees charged by private healthcare providers.
 However, we do offer veterans a FREE no-obligation consultation.

 Yes.
 A portion of our service fee is refundable if you do not receive a successful decision on your claim.
 Some fees are non-refundable due to State Medical Board guidelines.
 Please contact us for more details regarding our refund policy.